jackyzha0/quartz/README.md

 | Headers  |    [Bitter](https://fonts.google.com/specimen/Bitter)    | [Schibsted Grotesk](https://fonts.google.com/specimen/Schibsted+Grotesk) |
 | Body     |    [Bitter](https://fonts.google.com/specimen/Bitter)    |    [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+3)    |
 | Code     | [Fira Mono](https://fonts.google.com/specimen/Fira+Mono) |     [IBM Plex Mono](https://fonts.google.com/specimen/IBM+Plex+Mono)     |

-## From Obsidian

-**Forgetful Notes** is created using [Quartz](https://github.com/jackyzha0/quartz), hosted on [GitHub](https://github.com/), deployed with [GitHub Pages](https://pages.github.com/), and facilitated by the GitHub [Publisher](https://github.com/ObsidianPublisher) plugin for [Obsidian](https://obsidian.md/).
-If interested, you can browse the [source](https://github.com/semanticdata/forgetful-notes) code.

-## Background

-Forgetful Notes has gone through many changes.
-I have not been shy about moving from technology to technology as I learn new things.
-Coming across the world of [[Static Site Generators]] was a game changer.
-I have ran my notes through [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [MkDocs](https://squidfunk.github.io/mkdocs-material/), and most recently [Zola](https://www.getzola.org/).

-However, this site is not specifically built with any of the aforementioned.
-Instead I have opted to follow in the footsteps of [Jacky Zhao](https://github.com/jackyzha0) and created my [[Digital Garden]] using the new fully rewritten [Quartz](https://github.com/jackyzha0/quartz)—a set of tools that helps you publish your digital garden and notes as a website for free.

-## Technology

-All content for the site is written in [[Markdown]] within [Obsidian](https://obsidian.md/)—an extensible, flexible note-taking app.
-To export the notes from Obsidian, I rely on the [GitHub Publisher](https://github.com/ObsidianPublisher) plugin.

-The [source code](https://github.com/semanticdata/forgetful-notes) is hosted in [GitHub](https://github.com/).
-From here we use [GitHub Actions](https://github.com/features/actions) to build and deploy the site to [GitHub Pages](https://pages.github.com/).

 ## Folder Structure